OUTSIDE THE BOX THINKING, DELIVERING CUTTING EDGE SOLUTIONS!

 If you have a burning question, are seeking assistance with a difficult immigration related case, wish to discuss your views on Comprehensive Immigration Reform, DREAMers, Deferred Action for Childhood Arrivals, priority dates, the monthly visa bulletin, adjustment applications, etc., please contact us by submitting your question/comment/viewpoint in our comment box provided on our H-1B Visa Lawyer Blog.

-The United States Citizenship and Immigration Services (USCIS) will be holding a Teleconference on Monday, November 19, 2018 from 1 to 2 p.m.
+The United States Citizenship and Immigration Services (USCIS) will be holding a Teleconference on Friday, February 22, 2019 from 2 to 4 p.m.
 (Eastern).
-This event is entitled “EB-5 Immigrant Investor Program: Public Engagement”.
-The first half of the Teleconference will include a discussion of updates to the EB-5 Program and the second half will include a question and answer session.
+This event is entitled “Asylum Division Quarterly Stakeholder Meeting”.
+The first half of the Teleconference will include a discussion of updates by the Asylum Division and the second half will include a question and answer session.

 Event Information: